-(c) Notwithstanding the provisions of subdivision (b), upon the election and the instructions of the plaintiff, the levying officer shall attach farm products or inventory of a going business by filing with the Office of the Secretary of State a notice in the form prescribed by the Secretary of State which indicates that the plaintiff has acquired an attachment lien in the farm products or inventory of the defendant.
-A lien acquired pursuant to this subdivision shall provide the plaintiff the same rights and priorities in proceeds of the attached property as has a secured party with a perfected security interest in proceeds of collateral also covers proceeds.
-Promptly after filing and in no event more than [()] days after the date of filing pursuant to this subdivision, the levying officer shall serve the defendant with a copy of the writ and the notice of attachment.
+(c) Notwithstanding the provisions of subdivision (b), upon the election and the instructions of the plaintiff, the levying officer shall attach farm products or inventory of a going business by filing a notice in the form prescribed by the Secretary of State which indicates that the plaintiff has acquired an attachment lien in the farm products or inventory of the defendant.
+When the property is crops or timber to be cut, the notice shall be filed in the office of the county recorder in the county where the land on which the crops are growing or on which the timber is standing is located.
+In all other cases, the notice shall be filed in the Office of the Secretary of State.
+A lien acquired pursuant to this subdivision shall provide the plaintiff the same rights and priorities in proceeds of the attached property as has a secured party with a perfected security interest in proceeds of collateral where the filed financing statement covering the original collateral also covers proceeds.
+Promptly after filing and in no event more than [ ( )]

+days after the date of filing pursuant to this subdivision, the levying officer shall serve the defendant with a copy of the writ and the notice of attachment.

 Comment.
-Section 487.370 provides special methods for attaching farm products and the inventory of a going business.
+Section 487.360 provides special methods for attaching farm products and the inventory of a going business.
 The terms "farm products" and "inventory" are defined by Sections 480.110 and 480.120, respectively.
-This section replaces a portion of subdivision 3 of former Section 542.
+As to businesses, this section replaces a portion of subdivision 3 of former Section 542.
 That subdivision provided in part as follows:

-3. . .
+3. . . .
 Whenever a levy under attachment or execution shall be made on personal property, other than money, or a vehicle required to be registered under the Vehicle Code belonging to a going concern, then the officer making the levy must, if the defendant consents, place a keeper in charge of said property levied upon, at plaintiff's expense, for at least two days, and said keeper's fees must be prepaid by the levying creditor.
 During said period defendant may continue to operate in the ordinary course of business at his own expense provided all sales are for cash and the full proceeds are given to the keeper for the purposes of the levy unless otherwise authorized by the creditor.
 After the expiration of said two days the sheriff, constable, or marshal shall take said property into his immediate possession unless other disposition is made by the court or the parties to the action.